chef/automate/components/docs-chef-io/content/automate/ha_workflow.md

 1. Ensure the following network infrastructure is available in your AWS account:

    1. Linux or Centos 64 bit operating system available.
-   1. Bastion host has the necessary 4 GB memory, 100 GB hard disk, and ports 22 and _9631_ publicly accessible.
+   1. A bastion host has the necessary 4 GB memory, 100 GB hard disk, and ports 22 and _9631_ publicly accessible.
-   1. PostgreSQL instance of _t3.medium_ type with 8GB RAM for production (4 GB is enough for testing), 50 GB hard disk space, gp2 volume type, and 150 volume iops (input/output operations per second).
+   1. PostgreSQL instance of _t3.medium_ type with 8GB RAM for production (4 GB is enough for testing), 50 GB hard disk space, gp2 volume type, and 150 volume IOPS (input/output operations per second).
-   1. Elasticsearch instance of _m5.large_ type with 16GB RAM for production (8 GB is enough for testing), 50 GB hard disk space, gp2 volume type, and 300 volume iops.
+   1. Elasticsearch instance of _m5.large_ type with 16GB RAM for production (8 GB is enough for testing), 50 GB hard disk space, gp2 volume type, and 300 volume IOPS.
-   1. Chef Automate instance of _t3.medium_ type with 8GB RAM for production (4 GB is enough for testing), 50 GB hard disk space, gp2 volume type, and 100 volume iops.
+   1. Chef Automate instance of _t3.medium_ type with 8GB RAM for production (4 GB is enough for testing), 50 GB hard disk space, gp2 volume type, and 100 volume IOPS.
-   1. Chef Infra Server instance of _t3.medium_ type with 8GB RAM for production (4 GB is enough for testing), 50 GB hard disk space, gp2 volume type, and 100 volume iops.
+   1. Chef Infra Server instance of _t3.medium_ type with 8GB RAM for production (4 GB is enough for testing), 50 GB hard disk space, gp2 volume type, and 100 volume IOPS.
 1. Setup Virtual Private Cloud (VPC) in AWS.
 1. Build an AWS bastion host using the **AWS EC2 instance** option.
    1. Specify instance type as t2.medium, vCPUs as 1, Memory (GiB) as 4, and Instance Storage (GB) as EBS only.